Stress Disorder

 2. Organise your time: Feeling overwhelmed by multiple responsibilities can contribute to stress.
 Consider reorganising your time to regain a sense of control.
 Some strategies include:

-• Identifying your most productive times and tackling important tasks during those periods.
+• Identify your most productive times and tackle essential tasks during those periods.

 • Creating a to-do list and prioritising tasks based on their urgency.